def-fault/PySlayer-Utility/README.md

 It's an error where certain skills sound different skills.

-you must download these file and drag to sound folder.
+you must download these files and drag to sound folder.